up vote 44 down vote favorite

 So I'm messing around with Natty a little, and I noticed that all the apps that would normally use the system tray (or "notification area"?) aren't displaying there.
 Is that a bug, or is that the way it's going to be?
 I heard something about Ubuntu getting rid of that feature entirely.
 Is there a way to add it back?
 I mean, I didn't really like it, either, especially when there were apps that used it unnecessarily, but I can't use CryptKeeper at all now, or easycrypt, and I don't know whether Dropbox has synced without opening Nautilus.

-You have to whitelist the applications if you want to allow them to access the system tray.
+From Ubuntu 13.04 onwards you have to whitelist the applications if you want to allow access to the system tray.

 Firstly install dconf-tools from the software center ( or by clicking here) Then Press Alt+F2 and enter dconf-editor and run it.